kaywina/docs-layer/tech-blog/blog/2025-09-05-documentation-metrics.md

 If your goal is to show that documentation is more than a cost center, you’ll need to measure what really matters.

 ![Diagram comparing vanity metrics (page views, click counts, top articles) with business value metrics (support deflection, time-to-first-success, onboarding speed, feature adoption).](/img/blog/measuring-docs-impact.png)
-*Figure 1.
-Measuring Docs Impact: moving beyond vanity metrics toward business-aligned outcomes.*
+*Fig 1.
+Diagram comparing vanity metrics to business outcomes.*

+---

 ## Why Vanity Metrics Fail